after12am/bobo/README.md

 ## Usage

 bobo needs numerous public tweets for constructing a tweet.
 So, we have to setup database at first.
-The command is:

     cd /path/to/bin
     ./bot setup

-pick up tweet command is:
+command for pick up tweets is:

     ./bot pick [num]

-tweet command is:
+command for tweet is:

     ./bot tweet

 ## Notes

 * You can't tweet without picking up timeline. run `./bot pick` before run `./bot post`.
-* If you want to set limit on `pick`, set `pick up num` after `./bot pick`.
+* If you want to set limit on `pick` command, set `num` after `./bot pick`.